 Here are some great ways to while away a couple of days getting to the South Coast.
+This route description is complete to Poole but not to Southampton.

 Bristol is a great place to start a cycle tour.
 It is one of the most cycle-friendly cities in the UK.
 If you stay close to the station you will be well placed to start your tour by accessing the Bristol to Bath cycle route, one of the first disused railways to be made into a traffic-free path in the UK, by a bunch of volunteers who later became known as Sustrans.